 Dr Colin Priestland has been involved in oral surgery for over 30 years and implant dentistry for 20 years.
-Over that time, he hasbenefited from working with some highly experienced surgeons, prosthodontists and researchers who have been his mentors.
-Colin continues to participate in national and international meetings and courses in order to stay at the cutting edge of progress and clinical care in the areas of implantology, soft tissue surgery and the reconstruction of bone in the jaws.
+Over that time, he has benefited from working with some highly experienced surgeons, prosthodontists and researchers who have been his mentors.
+Colin continues to participate in national and international meetings and courses in order to stay at the cutting edge of progress and clinical care in the areas of implantology, soft tissue surgery and the reconstruction of bone in the jaws, along with lecturing at Universities and specialist meetings around the globe.

 Colin is a senior lecturer at the James Cook University Dental School where he now lectures to postgraduate students studying for the diploma in implantology in a number of areas including implant treatment, bone augmentation, grafting of the maxillary sinuses (often called sinus lifts) and the treatment of implants suffering from peri-implant infection or inflammation.
 He is also a co-author of a chapter on implants and periodontal disease in a new textbook published by Elsevier, entitled Practical Periodontics edited by Kenneth Eaton and Philip Ower.